daerich/daerich.github.io.old/_posts/2019-03-01-gta-mods-revamped.md

 * ScriptHookdotNet
 * BVA by Lt.Caine
 * Hide Minimap Shortcut by iLLo
+* Realistic Reload by CamxxCore
-* Stance1.2 by jedijosh920
+* Stance Crouch/Prone Mod by jedijosh920
 * PLD by Lt.
 Caine
 * ELS by Lt.Caine
-* Christmas in Singleplayer by CamxxCore
 * Map Editor by Guadmaz (use nativeui supplied in zip) +US - Canadian Border by Sereous313